nao1215/sqly/website/content/formats.md

 Reading the columns:

 - **stdin** — can be piped in with `--stdin-format`.
-The three that cannot are binary or multi-table: there is no filename to name the tables after.
+The four that cannot (Parquet, Excel, ACH, Fedwire) are binary or multi-table: there is no filename to name the tables after.
 - **Compressed** — readable through `.gz`, `.bz2`, `.xz`, `.zst`, `.z`, `.snappy`, `.s2`, `.lz4`.
 ACH and Fedwire are not.
 A compressed Parquet file reads, but cannot be written back: Parquet already compresses internally, and